sthomas3003/MyPortfolio-Hacktoberfest2019/README.md

 - Keep pull requests small to minimize merge conflicts.
 - Make sure there is no merge conflict
 - Fun things!
 This is not supposed to be serious or pretty.
 Be creative add easter eggs and pink stuff! 🐷
+### Don't

+- No spam!
+Small contributions like minor styling or spell correction is accepted but obvious spam for the t-shirt will be labeled invalid.
+- Don't use prettier/auto indent/ auto format because it will create HUGE merge conflicts
+- Do NOT add any build steps e.g. npm install (I want to keep this a simple static site).### Don't

+- No spam!
+Small contributions like minor styling or spell correction is accepted but obvious spam for the t-shirt will be labeled invalid.
+- Don't use prettier/auto indent/ auto format because it will create HUGE merge conflicts
+- Do NOT add any build steps e.g. npm install (I want to keep this a simple static site).### Don't

+- No spam!
+Small contributions like minor styling or spell correction is accepted but obvious spam for the t-shirt will be labeled invalid.
+- Don't use prettier/auto indent/ auto format because it will create HUGE merge conflicts
+- Do NOT add any build steps e.g. npm install (I want to keep this a simple static site).### Don't

+- No spam!
+Small contributions like minor styling or spell correction is accepted but obvious spam for the t-shirt will be labeled invalid.
+- Don't use prettier/auto indent/ auto format because it will create HUGE merge conflicts
+- Do NOT add any build steps e.g. npm install (I want to keep this a simple static site).
 ## About me

 - Unemployed Software Developer soon starting to look for jobs in Gothenburg Sweden.